maerics/dgst/README.md

-  sha512      Compute and print the "sha512" digest of stdin. sha512/224  Compute and print the "sha512/224" digest of stdin. sha512/256  Compute and print the "sha512/256" digest of stdin.
+  sha512      Compute and print the "sha512" digest of stdin. sha512/224  Compute and print the "sha512/224" digest of stdin. sha512/256  Compute and print the "sha512/256" digest of stdin. whirlpool   Compute and print the "whirlpool" digest of stdin.

 Flags:
   -A, --base64   print hash values encoded as base64